Logarithmic submajorisation and order-preserving linear isometries: Abstract

 \section{Abstract}

-Let $\cE$ and $\cF$ be symmetrically $\Delta$-normed (in particular, quasi-normed) operator spaces affiliated with semifinite von Neumann algebras $\cM_1$ and $\cM_2$, respectively.
-We establish the disjointness preserving property for an order-preserving isometry $T:\cE \stackrel{into}{\longrightarrow} \cF$ and show further that it guarantees the existence of a Jordan $*$-monomorphism from $\cM_1$ into $\cM_2$, provided that $\cE$ has order continuous $\Delta$-norm.
-As an application, we obtain a general form of these isometries, which extends and complements a number of existing results such as \cite[Theorem 1]{Broise}, \cite[Corollary 1]{Russo}, \cite[Theorem 2]{Sourour} and \cite[Theorem 3.1]{CMS}.
+Let $\cE$ and $\cF$ be noncommutative operator spaces affiliated with semifinite von Neumann algebras $\cM_1$ and $\cM_2$, respectively.
+We establish a noncommutative version of Abramovich's theorem \cite{A1983}, which provides the general form of normal order-preserving linear operators $T:\cE \stackrel{into}{\longrightarrow} \cF$ having the disjointness preserving property.
+As an application, we obtain a noncommutative Huijsmans-Wickstead theorem \cite{Huijsmans_W}.
+By establishing the disjointness preserving property for an order-preserving isometry $T:\cE\rightarrow \cF$ from a noncommutative symmetrically $\Delta$-normed (in particular, quasi-normed) space into another, we obtain the existence of a Jordan $*$-monomorphism from $\cM_1$ into $\cM_2$ and the general form of this isometry, which extends and complements a number of existing results such as \cite[Theorem 1]{Broise}, \cite[Corollary 1]{Russo}, \cite[Theorem 2]{Sourour} and \cite[Theorem 3.1]{CMS}.
 In particular, we fully resolve the case when $\cF$ is the predual of $\cM_2$ and other untreated cases in \cite{SV}.